PatrickXQuirk/COA-CMD-Tool-/README.md

 ## Database

-Contains 618 Irish surnames mapped to 364 unique heraldic crests and plates from authentic historical records.
+Contains 563 unique Irish surnames across 618 heraldic entries, mapped to 364 unique crests and plates from authentic historical records.

 ## About